-We also investigate the models’ forecasting performance for the time periods depending on whether the focal product is being promoted because the corresponding sales tend to exhibit very different levels of variations(Gür Ali et al., 2009).
-We refer these two periods as the promoted period and non-promoted period respectively.
-Table 4 shows the forecasting performance of the models for the promoted period and the non-promoted forecast period respectively for one to eight-week forecast horizon.
-The results are similar compared to those in Table 2.
-Of the many detailed comparisons possible, the following seem particularly important: the ADL-intra-IC model has the best forecasting performance for the non-promoted period but only has moderate performance for the promoted period.
-A possible explanation is that the estimated bias used for the correction gets submerged by the high variations of the product sales when the focal product is being promoted.
+We also investigate the models’ forecasting performance for the time periods depending on whether the focal product is being promoted.
+This is because that retailer product sales tend to exhibit very high levels of variations when the focal product is being promoted, and tend to be comparably stable otherwise (Gür Ali et al., 2009).
+We refer these two periods as the promoted period and non-promoted period respectively afterward.
+Table 4 shows the forecasting performance of the models for the promoted forecast period and the non-promoted forecast period respectively for one to eight-week forecast horizon.
+The following are particularly important.
+The ADL-intra-IC model has the best forecasting performance for the non-promoted period but only has moderate performance for the promoted period.
+A possible explanation is that the estimated bias added back to the error term in the forecast period may get submerged by the high variations of the product sales when the focal product is being promoted.
 In contrast, the ADL-intra-EWC model has the best performance for the promoted period.
-Therefore, we forge an exploratory combined model between these two models, named as the ADL-EWC-IC model.
-The ADL-EWC-IC model will be identical to the ADL-intra-EWC model for the promoted period and to the ADL-intra-IC model for the non-promoted period.
-To make a fair comparison, we evaluate the performance of the ADL-EWC-IC model based on previously unseen data (e.g., the data from the same 28 product categories but from a set of different 28 stores).
+Therefore, we develop an exploratory combined method between these two methods, named as the ADL-EWC-IC model.
+The ADL-EWC-IC model is identical to the ADL-intra-EWC model for the promoted period and identical to the ADL-intra-IC model for the non-promoted period.
+To allow for a fair comparison, we evaluate the performance of the ADL-EWC-IC model based on previously unseen data (e.g., the data are based on 1605 SKU’s for the same 28 product categories but from a new set of 28 stores).
 Table 5 shows the forecasting performance of the ADL-EWC-IC model compared to other three models.
-The results indicate that the ADL-EWC-IC model generally generates the most accurate forecasts across all the models even for previously unseen data.
+The exploratory results indicate that the ADL-EWC-IC model generally generates the most accurate forecasts across all the models even when we consider previously unseen data.

-Table 6 shows the percentage reduction of the MASE by the ADL-intra-EWC model and by the ADL-intra-IC model compared to the ADL-intra model for each individual product category for one to eight-week forecast horizon.
-We focus on the ADL-intra-EWC model and the ADL-inter-IC model because they have the best forecasting performance overall and the ADL-intra model has a similar model specification expect that it overlooks the problem of structural change.
-The comparison results for other error measures and horizons are similar and we do show them for simplicity.
-The ADL-intra-EWC model and the ADL-intra-IC model outperforms the ADL-intra model for most of the product categories (e.g., 20 and 17 respectively, out of 28 categories).
+We also explore the percentage reduction of the MASE by the ADL-intra-EWC method and the ADL-intra-IC method compared to the ADL-intra model for each product category.
+The comparison highlights the value for taking consideration of the structural change problem as the ADL-intra model has a similar specification compared to the two proposed methods but overlooks the problem of structural change.
+For example, we first calculate the percentage reductions of the MASE by the ADL-intra-EWC method and the ADL-intra-IC method for product i as:

+PctRedADL-intra-EWC,i=MASE(ADL-intra,i)- MASE(ADL-intra-EWC,i)MASE(ADL-intra,i)

+(12)

+PctRedADL-intra-IC,i=MASE(ADL-intra,i)- MASE(ADL-intra-IC,i)MASE(ADL-intra,i)

+(13)

+We then take the average value of PctRedADL-intra-EWC,i and PctRedADL-intra-IC,i respectively across all the SKU’s for each product category.
+Table 6 shows the results for each product category for one to eight weeks forecast horizon.
+The ADL-intra-EWC method and the ADL-intra-IC method outperform the ADL-intra model for most of the product categories (e.g., 18 and 16 respectively, out of 28 categories).
 They do not outperform the ADL-intra model for all product categories due to the heterogeneity of the data characteristics across different product categories (Ma et al., 2016).
-Figure 3 show further details using boxplots for their best performing product categories.
-In the figures, positive values indicate the percentage reduction of the MASE by the ADL-intra-EWC model and by the ADL-intra-IC model compared to the ADL-intra model.
+The comparison results for other error measures and horizons are similar and we omit them for simplicity.
+Figure 3 further illustrates the distribution of the percentage reduction of the MASE by the proposed methods, as demonstrated in equation (12) and (13), for the product categories where the two methods have their best forecasting performances.